The Lean Accounting Summit community continues to grow in size, knowledge and impact on the lean enterprise, but much work remains. This is exciting!

 Understanding and executing the holistic lean enterprise is still under discovery and I believe that the Lean Accounting and Lean Management communities will be the ones developing this knowledge and practice.
 One of the critical developments is how the lean enterprise fits into, but more importantly underpins, what I call the lean economy.

 The lean economy will be a key development for the Lean Accounting community during the next decade.
 With a clear focus on individual principles and practices for measuring and motivating lean behaviors, the Lean Accounting & Management communities will illustrate how to achieve a higher level of prosperity, at the micro AND macro levels.
 This will be the intersection of these communities and the lean economy.
 And we plan to be at the forefront!

 and Industrial Historian

 Karen Martin, author of The Outstanding Organization, has been quoted, “For decades now, “management” has been synonymous with managing people.
 Meanwhile, processes, the lifeblood of an organization, remain largely unmanaged.”
-It’s in this spirit that the Lean Management Summit was launched.
+It’s in this spirit that the Lean Management Summit enters its 2nd year.
 The Summit seeks to bring organizational leaders from HR, Sales, R&D, and more, to work in concert with Accounting and one another to flow value across the organization… across “silos” of the organization.